ava-labs/avalanchego/tests/fixture/bootstrapmonitor/README.md

    - if the image name was present on disk and differs from the current image
      - report that a bootstrap test is being resumed
- - `bootstrap-monitor wait-for-completion` is intended to run as a sidepod of the avalanchego container and mount the same data volume read-only
+ - `bootstrap-monitor wait-for-completion` is intended to run as a sidecar of the avalanchego container and mount the same data volume read-only
    - every health check interval
      - checks the health of the node
      - logs the disk usage of the data volume